cultuurnet/apidocs/projects/uitdatabank/docs/search-api/authentication.md

 ## Requesting credentials

-You can easily get free test credentials in our API portal:
+You can easily get free test credentials in publiq platform, our self-service portal:

 [![Add your entry API integration](https://raw.githubusercontent.com/cultuurnet/apidocs/main/assets/add-your-integration.svg)](https://platform.publiq.be)

-After registering your integration you'll immediately get client credentials that grant you access to our test environment.
+After registering your integration on publiq platform you'll immediately get client credentials that grant you access to our test environment.

 ## Tokens